jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 As can be seen in the figure, there are 4 possible scenarios that trimmomatic cover:
 A. Technical sequence is completely covered by the read and therefore a simple alignment will identify it.
 B. Only a partial match between the technical sequence and the read, and therefor a short alignment is needed.
-C and D.  Both pairs are tested at once, hence allowing for "is thus much more reliable than the short alignment in B, and allows adapter read-though‟ to be detected even when only one base of the adapter has been sequenced
+C and D.  Both pairs are tested at once, hence allowing for "is thus much more reliable than the short alignment in B, and allows adapter read-though to be detected even when only one base of the adapter has been sequenced."

+### Running trimmomatic

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ5NTgwNjY3LC05NDk4OTc2OTEsMTUwND
-c1NTMwMSw4NDM2NTgxNSwtNTc2ODI3NjgyLDU3MzM0MjQ1OSw3
-Njk2NDU0ODQsLTEyNjExMjM5NzAsLTg4MjQ1MzAwNSwtMjU1ND
-Q0MDAyLDEwMTY5MzE1ODIsLTE2MjY3NzI5MzAsMTE1NjI5Mjg1
-NiwtMTMyMjEwMzI5NSwtNzk3NjA3MzQsMTUyMzUwNDQ4NSwyNz
-g1ODI3ODcsMTI5NTQ5MDEyNCwyMDk5OTgyNDg1LDEzNjc1ODIy
-NjJdfQ==
+eyJoaXN0b3J5IjpbLTM0MzY2NTU3NiwtOTQ5ODk3NjkxLDE1MD
+Q3NTUzMDEsODQzNjU4MTUsLTU3NjgyNzY4Miw1NzMzNDI0NTks
+NzY5NjQ1NDg0LC0xMjYxMTIzOTcwLC04ODI0NTMwMDUsLTI1NT
+Q0NDAwMiwxMDE2OTMxNTgyLC0xNjI2NzcyOTMwLDExNTYyOTI4
+NTYsLTEzMjIxMDMyOTUsLTc5NzYwNzM0LDE1MjM1MDQ0ODUsMj
+c4NTgyNzg3LDEyOTU0OTAxMjQsMjA5OTk4MjQ4NSwxMzY3NTgy
+MjYyXX0=
 -->